 A life sciences manager is not only in charge of leading a team of scientists, but is also in charge of briefing and updating clients and executives on a project's progress and what results research and experiments have yielded.
 Essentially, they become the face of the project on which they are currently working.

 Life sciences managers hire, evaluate and work with physical scientists, biologists, chemists and other life scientists.
 They also plan project budgets and coordinate efforts with financial, marketing and production departments.
 Aspiring managers may also find it helpful to have some prior administrative experience to aid them with their multitude of tasks.

 Salary and Employment Outlook

-Life sciences managers are grouped with natural sciences managers by the U.S. Bureau of Labor Statistics (BLS), and natural science managers were expected to see growth in employment at a rate of about three percent from 2014 until 2024.
-The BLS stated in its May 2015 report that an annual average salary of $136,570 was earned by natural sciences managers.
+Life sciences managers are grouped with natural sciences managers by the U.S. Bureau of Labor Statistics (BLS), and natural science managers were expected to see growth from 2018 until 2028, which is as fast as the average.
+The BLS stated in its May 2018 report that an annual average salary of $139,680 was earned by natural sciences managers.